HarshavardhanIB/gbadmin/README.md

 #GBPORTAL

+0.4.3
+added
+0.4.2
+changes in changepassword service.

+0.4.1
+added broker licence, licence states, e&o insurence update services in broker controller in licence states are delete in database and create new state given in the input

 0.4.0
 added jwt authenrication stratagy and auth middleware changes are added role in jwt signin and get that role in jwt verification.